emacsway/emacsway/en/storm-orm.rst

     freedom to design.
     («Domain-Driven Design: Tackling Complexity in the Heart of Software» [#fnddd]_)

-Одним из главных принципов объектно ориентированного программирования является инкапсуляция.
+One of the main principles of object-oriented programming is encapsulation.
-Принцип единой обязанности гласит, что каждый объект должен иметь одну обязанность и эта обязанность должна быть полностью инкапсулирована в класс.
+The `Single responsibility principle`_ proclaims that each object must have one responsibility and this responsibility must be completely encapsulated in its class.
-Лишая объект поведения, мы возлагаем его поведение на другой объект, который должен обслуживать первый.
+Depriving the object of behavior, we impose its behavior on another object, which must serve the first.
-Вопрос в том, оправдано ли это?
+The question is whether it is justified?
-Если в разделении ActiveRecord на DataMapper и Domain Model это очевидно, и направлено именно на соблюдение принципа единой обязанности, то в данном случае ответ не так очевиден.
+If this is obvious in the ActiveRecord partition on DataMapper and Domain Model, and is aimed at achieving the Single responsibility principle, in this case the answer is not so obvious.
-Объект поведения начинает "завидовать" объекту данных "G14: Feature Envy" [#fncc]_, ("Feature Envy" [#fnr]_), обретая признаки "F2: Output Arguments" [#fncc]_, "Convert Procedural Design to Objects" [#fnr]_,  "Primitive Obsession" [#fnr]_ и "Data Class" [#fnr]_.
+The behavior object begins to "envy" the data object "G14: Feature Envy" [#fncc]_, ("Feature Envy" [#fnr]_), with signs "F2: Output Arguments" [#fncc]_, "Convert Procedural Design to Objects" [#fnr]_,  "Primitive Obsession" [#fnr]_ and "Data Class" [#fnr]_.

-Рассуждения M.Fowler по этому поводу в статье "`Anemic Domain Model`_".
+The arguments on this subject in the article "`Anemic Domain Model`_" of M.Fowler.

     "High class and method counts are sometimes the result of pointless dogmatism.
 Consider, for example, a coding standard that insists on creating an interface for each and every class.
 Or consider developers who insist that fields and behavior must always be separated into data classes and behavior classes.
 Such dogma should be resisted and a more pragmatic approach adopted."
     («Clean Code: A Handbook of Agile Software Craftsmanship» [#fncc]_)

-По поводу второго вопроса.
+About the second question.

-Из всех ORM, что я встречал в своей практике (не только на Python), поддержка ACID в Storm ORM и SQLAlchemy реализована наилучшим образом.
+Of all the ORMs that I met in my practice (not only in Python), ACID support in Storm ORM and SQLAlchemy is implemented in the best way.
-Надо сказать, в подавляющем большинстве существующих ORM такие попытки даже не предпринимаются.
+Most of the existing ORM do not even try to solve this issue.

 Martin Fowler reasoning on this point in the article "`Orm Hate`_".

 Article "`Dance you Imps! <https://8thlight.com/blog/uncle-bob/2013/10/01/Dance-You-Imps.html>`__" by Robert Martin.

-В целом у меня отношение к ORM неоднозначное.
+In general, my attitude towards ORM is ambiguous.
-Слишком много существующих ORM создает больше "запахов" в коде, чем устраняет.
+I often use raw DataMapper_ pattern for complicated queries with annotations or aggregations (especially in Django-applications), and also I use an ORM.
-Но Storm ORM к ним не относится.
+Too many existing ORMs create more "code smells" in the code than it eliminates, but Storm ORM is not one of them.

 .. rubric:: Footnotes